seeeebaaaa/karel_learns_c_cl/README.md

 ## Setup
 ### All Platforms
 Download this repo by clicking on the green Code-Button in the right upper corner and clicking on "Download as ZIP".
 Unzip it, and you should be presented with `karel.h`, `HelloWorld.c` and this README.
-(The file `worldGen.js` can be ignored.
+(The file `worldGen.js` can be ignored/deleted.
 It is not needed to run Karel)
 ### MacOS
 The best way of compiling it on MacOS is by using Clang.
 To use Clang, install the XCode-Commandline-Tools by typing `xcode-select --install` in your terminal.
 Click `Okay` in the pop up and wait till the installation has finished.
 Confim that Clang is installed by typing `clang --version` in your terminal to list the installed version.